ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/advanced-features/oauth/oauth-process-overview.html.markdown

  - **App ID** or **Consumer Key** : this is an ID that identifies the App to the Service.
  - **Secret** : this is a key that is never revealed to anyone.
 You store this as an App property but it is stored on the AC server and is never visible to the browser.

-Both of these bits of data are entered in the oAuth Providers property ([also shown here](/developers/documentation/product-guide/advanced-features/oauth/app-key-and-app-secret/)).
+Both of these bits of data are entered in the OAuth Providers property ([also shown here](/developers/documentation/product-guide/advanced-features/oauth/app-key-and-app-secret/)).

 ##3.
 Authentication
 There are a couple of bits to authentication to make your App behave comfortably for the end user.